-When the workday ends who wants to fuss in the kitchen- even if the recipe is supposed to be simple.
-But you need to make something so these three recipes are quick, with just three ingredients (that you might even have on hand!) you can create delicious, simple dishes that are sure to please the family and friends around your table — and give you more time to spend enjoying one another’s company.
+When the workday ends who wants to fuss in the kitchen- even if the recipe is supposed to be simple and stress free.
+But you need to make something so these three recipes are quick, with just three ingredients (that you might even have on hand or from your backyard garden!) you can create delicious, simple dishes that are sure to please the family and friends around your table — and give you more time to spend enjoying one another’s company.

 By roasting the eggplant whole, you’re left with a silky, creamy interior that’s perfect for spooning over pasta, stirring into rice or simply serving on toast (olive oil and garlic give it just the right amount of bright flavor).